-As I planned for our school year to begin this year, excitement filled my mind as I filled pages and pages of my homeschooling planner with PLANS…my plans.
-This year was going to be better because our boys were a little older and their mama was a little wiser than the year before.
+Each year as I plan for our new homeschool year to begin or for the fall or winter season or…well…whatever season is coming up next, I get excited.
+I fill the next few blank pages of my homeschool planner with plans…MY plans.
+Each year, I know this season is going to be better because my children are a little older and their mama is a little wiser than the year before.

-This year, we would enjoy our days, have more structure (because I could tell we needed more than last year) and my planner reflected all kinds of amazing curriculum choices and lesson plans that we would undoubtedly be able to get through…now that life was settling down after a very trying season.
+This year, we will enjoy this season and have more structure (because we always need more than last year).
+Each year, my planner reflects all kinds of amazing curriculum choices and lesson plans that we will undoubtedly be able to get through…now that life is settling down after a very trying season.

 Note: This post contains affiliate links.

-And then one day, I happened upon the Magic Tree House website for this series which led me to an incredible resource: Free Lesson Plans (I call them unit studies) for each one of the books.
-I was blown away and as I pored over these lessons.
+And then one day, I happened upon the Magic Tree House website for this series–which led me to an incredible resource: Free Lesson Plans (I call them unit studies) for each one of the books.
+I was blown away as I pored over these lessons.
 I realized just how well put together they really were.

 Each book covers many topics relating to the adventures written about.
 Here is an example of what subjects you’ll cover as you read and do the unit study for each book.